We can use a firewall to protect our home network and family from offensive web sites and potential hackers.

 - Static-a system administrator sets the rules for the firewall

 - Dynamic-The firewall sets some rules for itself,such as dropping packets from an address that is sending many bad packets

 - Stateful-Packets sent by an attacker often are sent to a port that the attacker has guessed is open; a stateful firewall denies packet sent to any por unless a connection to that port has already been negotiated; this kind of checking puts more processing overhead on the firewall.

 2. Application gateway firewall:

-The ISO-Open system interconnects the networking model has seven layers that describe what happens to a packet as it prepared to be sent out on the network, and what happens when that packet is received by the machine that is meant to act on it.
+The ISO-Open system interconnects the networking model has seven layers that describe what appears to a packet as it made to be transmitted out on the network, and what occurs when that packet is accepted by the machine that is expected to work on it.